Neymar: Brazilian magician and marketing gold

 He has scored 52 international goals in only 77 appearances, and led the five-time world champions to victory in the 2013 Confederations Cup on home soil.

-Despite some controversy over a nasty elbow on Croatia's Luka Modric, he impressed at the World Cup a year later in scoring four goals before having his tournament ended by an injury sustained in the quarter-final against Colombia.
+He then impressively handled the huge burden of expectation at the World Cup a year later, scoring four goals in five games, before having his tournament ended by a serious back injury that could have left him paralysed in the quarter-final against Colombia.

 The hosts famously collapsed in Neymar's absence to a sensational 7-1 thrashing by Germany in the semi-finals, but the number 10 has helped them recover since and they were the first South American nation to book their spot in next year's World Cup.